gsacavdm/k8s-etcd/README.md

 kubectl delete sts etcd
 kubectl apply -f stateful-set.yaml
 ```

+> Note: Btw, you can also check out the sad first stab at this using k8s deployments instead of stateful sets, in which the instances weren't clustered :P For that, check out the [NonClustered tag](https://github.com/gsacavdm/k8s-etcd/tree/NonClustered)

 # TODO
 * Try out the discovery service to see I can get scaling working